Blotch3D/Blotch3D/README.md

 certain undesirable artifacts depending on whether a far surface with respect to the camera is drawn before or after a near surface.
-For some translucent textures the artifacts can be negligible, or your particular app avoids the artifacts entirely because of camera constraints and drawing order.
+For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints and drawing order.
 In those cases, you don't need any other special code.
-We do this in the "full" example because the draw order is such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.
+We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.

-One main reason these artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
+One main reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
 Alpha testing is the process of neglecting to draw texture pixels (and thus neglecting to update the